uh-sheesh/excel-csv-stitcher/README.md

 # excel-stitcher
-Combines together all Excel files in a directory into one Excel output file.
+Combines together all Excel files in a directory into one CSV output file.